encodis/mokuwiki/README.md

 # Caveats

-1. This is my first Python project (yay!), so it's mostly been cobbled together from Stack Overflow answers, mostly.
-As a result it's probably not what you'd call Pythonic but it does what it's supposed to do..
-2. Error checking/handling is minimal/probably woefully inadequate.
-3. There are some things you can't do (brackets in titles etc) that could probably be addressed by better regular expressions or a more complete model of what I think it should be doing.
+1. You cannot have two pages with the same title/alias (which actually kind of makes sense, for a wiki).
-4.  `mokuwiki` only converts the directive markup into the equivalent Markdown---adding any other features to the resultant HTML will have to be done by say, a `pandoc` template or similar mechanism.
+2.  `mokuwiki` only converts the directive markup into the equivalent Markdown---adding any other features to the resultant HTML will have to be done by say, a `pandoc` template or similar mechanism.
 Regular Markdown syntax should be preserved.
-5. You cannot have two pages with the same title/alias (which actually kind of makes sense, for a wiki).
-6. The image link markup... to be honest this was just because it was easy to do!
-I'm not sure if it really worth it but you can always ignore it and put images in normally.
+3. This is started as one of my first Python projects, so it's mostly been cobbled together from Stack Overflow answers, mostly.
+It also designed mainly for my specific needs although I have tried to generalise it where I could.
+It seems to work alright but I wouldn't use it in production without some careful thought...

 # To Do

-1. Better error handling.
+1. Better (any?) error handling.
 2. More efficient file I/O. Currently each file is read once to create an index, then they are all read again so that the tag links can be resolved.
-There may be a more efficient way to do this using a database, or some other new-fangled doohickey, but in tests the time taken for the script to run is negligable compared to the "conversion to HTML" step.
+There may be a more efficient way to do this using a database, or some other new-fangled doohickey, but in tests the time taken for the script to run is negligible compared to the "conversion to HTML" step.
-3. Replace the complex namespace/show name/page name logic with a suitable regular expression.
-In fact, have a better namespace system modelled on *DokuWiki*'s.
+3. Replace the current namespace mechanism with something modelled on *DokuWiki*'s.
 4. Replace the complex logic that handles special tag characters (e.g. "{{@}}") with something more elegant.